pytorch/pytorch/CONTRIBUTING.md

 ## Contributing to PyTorch

 Thank you for your interest in contributing to PyTorch!
-Before you begin writing code, it is important that you share your intention to contribute with the team, based on the type of contribution:
+Before you begin to write code, it is important that you share your intention to contribute with the team, based on the type of contribution:

 1. You want to propose a new feature and implement it.